 Q: I just had surgery and my doctor told me I would need physical therapy for four to six weeks.
 Is physical therapy still open?

 A: Your complete recovery from surgery is of utmost importance to OrthoVirginia.
 Our physical therapy services are still open.
-However, we suggest you reach out to your surgeon for his/her recommendation based upon where you are in your recovery as you might be a candidate for at home exercises or telemedicine visit.

 Q: I saw on your website you offer telemedicine.
 Does that include physical therapy?

 A: OrthoVirginia is committed to providing the safest and most convenient care during this time.
 Telemedicine is a great option.
 Your physical therapist will contact you directly about the viability of telemedicine for your specific course of treatment.